SyncfusionExamples/Visualizing-Power-Consumption-Trends-with-WPF-Surface-Charts/README.md

+al per-capita energy consumption across countries and years.
 # Visualizing Power Consumption Trends with WPF Surface Charts

-## Overview
+## Syncfusion Surface Chart Overview
-Build an interactive Energy Analytics interface in WPF using [Syncfusion’s 3D Surface Chart](https://help.syncfusion.com/wpf/surface-chart/getting-started) to visualize annual per-capita energy consumption across countries and years.
+A [Surface Chart](https://help.syncfusion.com/wpf/surface-chart/getting-started) is a 3D visualization tool that maps three variables onto a continuous surface, making it ideal for analyzing multi-dimensional data.
+It helps uncover hidden patterns, trends, and anomalies in a visually intuitive way.

-## Why Surface Charts?
+## Important Features of Surface Chart
-- Map three dimensions: **Year (X)**, **Consumption in MWh (Y)**, **Country (Z)**
-- Continuous surface improves pattern and anomaly detection
+- **3D Mapping:** Visualize Year–Country–Consumption relationships in one view.
+- **Continuous Surface:** Reveals gradients, ridges, and basins that indicate trends or outliers.
-- Color gradients highlight low-to-high consumption zones
+- **Color Palettes:** Highlight low-to-high consumption zones with intuitive gradients.
-- Interactive exploration via rotation, tilt, and zoom

-## Why Syncfusion WPF?
+- **Interactivity:** Rotate, tilt, zoom; tooltips; legend; surface-type switching (solid/wireframe).
-- High-performance 3D rendering for large datasets
+- **Performance:** High-performance 3D rendering for medium-to-large grids.
-- Rich customization (axes, palettes, styles)
-- MVVM-friendly bindings for clean architecture
-- Built-in interactivity and surface-type switching
-- Seamless integration with WPF UI components

-## Data Model & Flow
+## Energy Analytics Interface
+Our interface focuses on delivering an interactive experience for exploring energy consumption data across multiple dimensions.

-- **AnnualEnergyStats**: Yearly values across multiple countries
+- Visualize a decade of energy consumption across multiple countries using a 3D surface chart.
-- **EnergyDataPoint**: Flattened points for the surface grid
+- Encode consumption values as height and color, making peaks, valleys, and anomalies easy to spot.

-### ViewModel Responsibilities:
+### Key Features:
-- Load yearly stats (e.g., 2015–2024 for Canada, France, India, UK, US)
-- Convert to surface-ready points: `(Year, Country index, Consumption in MWh)`
-- Expose grid dimensions via `RowSize` (years) and `ColumnSize` (countries)

-## Interface Structure
-- **Title**: Purpose-driven heading and subtitle
-- **Main Chart**: 3D Surface Chart using a Year–Country grid with Consumption-driven height/color
-- **Side Panel**:
-  - Surface Type Selector (`WireframeSurface`, `Surface`)
-  - Energy Usage Scale (legend mapping color to consumption)
-  - Sustainability message with logo

-## Interactivity
-- Rotate, tilt, and zoom to inspect peaks and valleys
+- **Real-time interactivity:** Rotate, tilt, and zoom the chart to view data from different angles.
-- Switch surface types to emphasize structure or magnitude
-- Use the legend to decode intensity at a glance
+- **Dynamic data binding via MVVM** for seamless updates.
+- **Customizable visualization options:** Switch between solid and wireframe surfaces, apply color palettes, and configure axes for clarity.

 ![Energy Analytics interface](https://github.com/user-attachments/assets/ea8ba50d-b582-415d-a593-252698d33123)

 ## Troubleshooting
 ### Path Too Long Exception
-If you encounter a “path too long” error when building the example project:
+If you encounter a **"path too long" exception** while building this example project:
 1. Close Visual Studio.
-2. Rename the repository folder to a shorter name.
+2. Rename the repository to a shorter name.
-3. Reopen the solution and build again.
+3. Rebuild the project.

-This reduces the full path length and resolves the exception.

-Refer to the blog for step-by-step guidance on [Visualizing Power Consumption Trends with WPF Surface Charts]().
+For a step-by-step procedure, refer to the **Energy Analytics Interface blog**.